gogorichie/sample-data/README.md

 3. Clone or download the repositories you are interested in.
 4. Follow the instructions provided in each repository to get started.

+## License

+This project is licensed under the Apache License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing

-If you have any sample data or repositories that you would like to add to this collection, please feel free to submit a pull request.
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue to improve the project.

-## License
+## Contact

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+Created by [Richard Lewis](https://github.com/gogorichie) - feel free to contact me!